Ten Love Songs: Composition

-Another difference between Ten Love Songs from Sundfør's past works was that she was more prioritized making a pop LP with "direct" sounds and lyrics over her past works.
+Another difference between Ten Love Songs from Sundfør's past works was that she was more prioritized making a pop album with "direct" sounds and lyrics over her past works.
 As she explained, "I wanted to be more mainstream.
 Not in the sense of the sound, but in terms of expression.
 There is something about pop songs that, to me, hits me more than any other types of song do.
 I've been a sucker for pop music since I was a little girl, and I've always wanted to make a pop record.
 So I guess this is my attempt!"
 The biggest challenge for Sundfør when creating Ten Love Songs was the melody writing, more specifically writing melodies that would be suitable for pop songs: "I read about how people's brains feel comfortable with patterns, but even better if it takes a little turn, so that you have surprise but also familiarity.
 It's like an orgasm for the brain."
-While keeping the structure of the songs "direct," she also went for making compositional elements that were "surprising" and "radical" in order to excite the listener.
+While keeping the structure of the songs "direct", she also went for making compositional elements that were "surprising" and "radical" in order to excite the listener.
 She loved music that was "going one way then goes another, like a beautiful maths piece."
 Journalist Doron Davidson-Vidavski compared these surprising elements, which are sudden shifts of tempo and volume, to those of Stanley Kubrick's 1980 film adaptation of Stephen King's The Shining (1977).
 There is also "greater dynamic variation" of the "darker, slower-moving and theatrically voiced aspects" of Sundfor's works present on Ten Love Songs than her past works, wrote The Quietus' Luke Slater.